amandasouzar/projeto8explorer/README.md

 # projeto8explorer
-Projeto 08 do Curso Explorer
+Projeto 08 do Curso Explorer.
 Trabalhando com a responsividade e a estratégia mobile-first.